 ‘…we have here … a circumstance where the evidence before the district judge was that there was a sufficient equity in the property which was sought to be realised to ensure that the interests of the creditors were protected in the sense that they would receive in due course the totality of their debts together with statutory interest.’

-As will be apparent from the above, the fact that postponement will increase the unsecured creditors s.328(4) interest claim, and so consequentially reduce the size of any surplus to be received by the bankrupt under s.330(5) of the Insolvency Act 1986, is not relevant.
-It is the price the bankrupt is required to pay to protect the creditors’ financial position during a postponement period designed to benefit those around him.
+As will be apparent from the above, the fact that postponement will increase the unsecured creditors s.328(4) interest claim, and so consequentially reduce the size of any surplus to be received by the bankrupt under s.330(5) of the Insolvency Act 1986, does not weigh in favour of only a short postponement in the date for giving up possession.
+It is the unavoidable price the bankrupt is required to pay to protect the creditors’ financial position during a postponement period designed to benefit those around him.
+Subject to other occupants intervening, if he later does not want to pay this price, he may elect to give up possession earlier than required by the possession order, thereby effectively bringing to an end, the creditors' wait for a dividend.

 It is worth stating that the Court is likely to view the rate of interest the creditors will get pursuant to s.328(4) and (5), as full compensation for being kept out of their money – at least at prevailing interest rates.
 Evans Lombe J in Martin-Sklan noted (in 2006), at paragraph 29, that: